alextanhongpin/full-stack-microservice/traefik-consul/nomad/README.md

 If you have trouble running nomad, set the data dir when executing `nomad agent -dev -data-dir=${PWD}/tmp/nomad`.

+Don't forget to execute `chmod + x` on the traefik binary downloaded to make it an executable.

 ##  Method 1
 Run traefik, consul and nomad separately